Digitization Skills for Libraries and Cultural Heritage Institutions

 - Identify the selection, technical, and preservation issues that impact the success of digital projects.

-- Follow established protocols and standards to digitize and provide through well-crafted metadata and current digital asset management systems, access to digital objects.
+- Follow established protocols and standards to digitize and provide access to digital objects through well-crafted metadata ad current digital asset management systems,

 Requirements for the Occupational Skills Certificate